 24. These rules may be changed without notice or reason including, if necessary, to comply with any applicable law.
 By entering this contest, contestants agree to abide by these rules and acknowledge that the contest organizers shall not be responsible for any damages, costs, demands, claims or losses of any kind, incurred by any contestant as a result of participation in this contest.

-25. This contest shall be governed by and construed in accordance with the laws of Ontario and any applicable federal laws.
+25. This contest shall be governed by and construed in accordance with the laws of each Province and any applicable federal laws.
 These rules govern all aspects of the contest and are binding on all contestants and all other participants including parents, legal guardians and team members who sign the official entry form.

 26. This contest is void where prohibited by law.

-Be sure that you have carefully read all the rules and have completed all appropriate sections of the official entry form including all required signatures and that any applicable copyright permissions are obtained and attached to your entry.
+Be sure that you have carefully read all the rules and have completed all appropriate sections of the official entry form, including all required signatures, and that any applicable copyright permissions are obtained and attached to your entry.

 The contest organizers are not responsible for entries which are delayed, lost, misdirected, incomplete, damaged or destroyed.
 Any entry that is tampered with, unreadable or mutilated will be disqualified.